 Sarah previously worked as a Personal Assistant to the Deputy Vice-Chancellor, Academic before taking up her current position in February 2016.

-She provides governance support to the Vice-Chancellor’s Advisory Group and allied working groups which report to the Vice-Chancellor.
+In her role, Eleanor has strategic oversight of the activities of the Vice-Chancellor's Office, working closely with the University's senior leaders.
+She provides governance support to the Senior Leadership Team and allied working groups which report to the Vice-Chancellor.

-He leads a team including Corporate Records Services, the University Mediator and Copyright and Open Access.
+Ms Mayhaka Mendis is the University’s Registrar (Acting).
+She leads a team including Corporate Records Services, the Secretary to the Council, the University Mediator and Copyright and Open Access.

-She acts as Secretary to the University of Otago Foundation Board and the Ethical Behaviour Committee.
+She acts as Secretary to the University of Otago Foundation Board, University of Otago Holdings Limited and University Union Limited.